soloboan/Multi-trait_simulations/README.md

     B) nested mating designs, i.e. specific mating ratio (e.g. 1:2 ; 1:25)
 - litter size per dam (ls=)
 - which of the traits you want to select when selection is not random (trsel=)

+### Additional fixed arguments
+-Sex ratio is fixed at 50% male and 50% female
+-